Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile move the file betty from tmp to tmp/my_first_directory

 8-firstdelete deletes the file betty from the /tmp/my_first_directory/ directory.

+9-firstdirdeletion deletes the /my_first_directory/ from /tmp/